DDMAL/hpc-trainer-component/README.md

   * `RODAN_PASSWORD`, the corresponding password for Rodan.
   * `RODAN_HOST`, the IP address or host where the Rodan API is on port 80.

 Make sure to add `export` to the start of each line with a variable.
-The credentials for RabbitMQ can be found in the [rodan-docker (private) repository](https://github.com/DDMAL/rodan-docker/tree/master/hpc-rabbitmq/scripts).
-For rodan, make sure to use the credentials of a user with enough permissions.
+The credentials for `RABBITMQ_USER` and `RABBITMQ_PASSWORD` can be found in the [rodan-docker (private) repository](https://github.com/DDMAL/rodan-docker/tree/master/hpc-rabbitmq/scripts).
+For the host in `RABBITMQ_HOST` and `RODAN_HOST`, use `rodan2.simssa.ca`.
+For rodan's host and password, make sure to use the credentials of a user with enough permissions.

 5. Add `run_check` to your crontab.
 For example to check for jobs every hour on the hour and log to a file called `logs/run_check.log`, run `crontab -e` and add the following line: